djaionfvom/pixel-recall/README.md

 ## v21 fix

 - Fixed score distribution bar fills by making the track and fill spans block-level elements.
-- Updated cache-busting query strings in `index.html` so browsers load the fixed CSS.
+- Updated cache-busting query strings in `index.html` so browsers load the fixed CSS...